OetkerDigital/bee-code-challenge-backend/README.md

 ### Delivery

 - Create a repository in your GitHub account and submit your solution there.
-- You can create as many branches and PRs as you need.
-We would like to see how you develop iteratively.
-- Create your own README file.
-Briefly describe your solution, how to run it and add any extra comments you want.
+- Write your own README file.
+Describe your solution, how to run it and add any extra comments you want.
 - Everything must be provided in English.
 - Once you are finished, please ping your recruiter and provide your repository url.
 We will start the review asap.